 The chemicals industry seeks graduates from the following disciplines:

-Thanks to Mark Linthwaite, CEng FIChemE, for his help with this article.
-Mark is an engineering manager at Johnson Matthey.
-He has a BSc in chemical engineering from the University of Manchester, graduating in 1984, and has worked in the chemical industry for 32 years.
+Thanks to Sean David, CEng MIChemE, for his help with this article.
+Sean is a process engineer at Johnson Matthey.
+He has an MEng in chemical engineering from Imperial College London and has worked in the chemicals industry for five years.